Therapists in Mott Haven, Bronx, NY

 I am a compassionate and experienced mental health professional offering psychotherapy services to individuals, couples, and families.
 With over 20 years of experience, I have helped clients with a wide range of conditions such as depression, anxiety, trauma, personality and mood disorders, PTSD, physical and mental abuse, relationship/family issues, and behavioral disorders.
 I believe in creating a safe and confidential environment where clients can feel comfortable sharing their thoughts and emotions.
 I listen carefully and non-judgmentally, working with you to understand the source of your emotional distress.

-I believe in the potential of human beings to grow, change, experience, seek and find meaning in their lives.
-I believe in existential, humanistic and person-centered perspectives where respect and dignity of, and for individuals are paramount to their therapeutic process.
-Growth and change are processes that occur as a result of a combination of one's life experiences; however, our daily life experiences often do not afford the time or space for such self-exploration of one's feelings, thoughts or interpersonal connections and relationships.
-Therapy is therefore a person-driven process which allows for self-examination and change.
+As a therapist, I believe in the potential of human beings to grow, change, experience, seek and find meaning in their lives.
+I believe in existential, humanistic and person-centered perspectives where respect and dignity of, and for, individuals are paramount to their therapeutic process.
+Growth and change are processes that occur because of a combination of one's life experiences; however, one’s daily life experiences often do not afford the time or space for self-exploration of one's feelings, thoughts or interpersonal connections and relationships.
+In sum, I warmly invite you to engage in your own process of healing and growth.

-I believe in the potential of human beings to grow, change, experience, seek and find meaning in their lives.
-I believe in existential, humanistic and person-centered perspectives where respect and dignity of, and for individuals are paramount to their therapeutic process.
-Growth and change are processes that occur as a result of a combination of one's life experiences; however, our daily life experiences often do not afford the time or space for such self-exploration of one's feelings, thoughts or interpersonal connections and relationships.
-Therapy is therefore a person-driven process which allows for self-examination and change.
+As a therapist, I believe in the potential of human beings to grow, change, experience, seek and find meaning in their lives.
+I believe in existential, humanistic and person-centered perspectives where respect and dignity of, and for, individuals are paramount to their therapeutic process.
+Growth and change are processes that occur because of a combination of one's life experiences; however, one’s daily life experiences often do not afford the time or space for self-exploration of one's feelings, thoughts or interpersonal connections and relationships.
+In sum, I warmly invite you to engage in your own process of healing and growth.

 Eric Rodriguez